jagrvargen/holbertonschool-machine_learning/supervised_learning/0x04-error_analysis/README.md

 # Supervised Learning - Error Analysis

 ### 0-create_confusion.py - Contains the function definition create_confusion_matrix(labels, logits) which creates a confusion matrix.

+### 1-sensitivity.py - Contains the function definition sensitivity(confusion) which calculates the sensitivity for each class in a confusion matrix.